SnootyMonkey/Falkland-CMS/index.md

 ### Why use Falkland CMS?

-Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.
+Like one of its inspirations, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.
 Unlike Omeka, Falkland CMS is written in Clojure, ClojureScript and CouchDB, and so it has a certain elegance and panache.

 A lot of the software in this domain is produced by people with rich domain expertise, but untraditional software engineering backgrounds.
 This often equates to mountains of poorly constructed PHP or Perl code that is difficult to use and maintain.